 The area we know as the New Forest would have spread originally from Southampton Water in the East to the River Avon in the West, with the coastline at its southern extremity and its northern boundary very much the same as the present day.
 New Forest soil is generally of poor quality comprising significant amounts of clay, gravel and sand and at its northern boundary there is a distinct change in composition to the chalklands of Hampshire and Wiltshire.

 There are several theories regarding the prehistoric course of the Solent but suffice it to say that when the Isle of Wight was joined to the mainland, the Solent was a large inlet and river covering much of the New Forest area.
-As a result of land heave during the last Ice Age, the bed of the Solent rose exposing large parts of the Forest and leaving significant deposits of alluvial clay, gravel and sand which form the basis of the forest soil structure today.
+As a result of land heave during the last Ice Age, which commenced 110,000 years ago, the bed of the Solent rose exposing large parts of the Forest and leaving significant deposits of alluvial clay, gravel and sand which form the basis of the forest soil structure today.
 This explains why we find large areas of bog and wetland, sand dunes like those near Moyles Court and Bolton’s Bench, Lyndhurst plus exposed gravel on the side of roads where verge parking has eroded the thin grass surface.
 Forest soil is also poor for agricultural purposes and this is one of the reasons why the New Forest has remained as it is today.

 Around the last Ice Age the area would have been covered by tundra which was gradually replaced by native deciduous trees (oak, hazel, elm, lime) as temperatures rose.
 There is evidence of occupation by man since the earliest times but when man changed from hunter/gatherer to primitive farmer around 5000 BC, we start to see the first evidence of woodland clearance as farming settlements were created.